Minky plush fabrics are quickly becoming a reliable go-to option for all types of quilters and sewists.

 It’s a super-soft synthetic fabric that has a bit of a learning curve, so with the right techniques, your sewing experience will go from good to great.
 And here at Shannon Fabrics, we’re all about maximizing the sewing experience from the fabric we’re so passionate about ourselves.

-From cutting with the right tools to proper sewing techniques, below we’ve listed seven minky fabric sewing tips you should keep in mind as you tackle your next minky fabric sewing project.
+From cutting with the right tools to proper sewing techniques, this week our National Educator Teresa Coates has listed ten minky fabric sewing tips you should keep in mind as you tackle your next minky fabric sewing project (click here to download).

 Did we miss something?
 Do you have any minky fabric tips you’d like to share?
 We’d love to hear from you — leave us a comment in the comment section below!